Confetti (Little Mix album): Commercial performance

-Upon its release, the album received generally positive reviews.

-The album peaked at number one on the Irish Albums Charts, becoming Little Mix's third number one album in the country.
+Confetti peaked at number one on the Irish Albums Charts, becoming Little Mix's third number one album in the country.
 On the UK Albums Chart, it debuted at number two selling over 49,000 copies in its opening week, 5,000 behind Kylie Minogue's Disco in which several outlets deemed to be a hotly contested chart battle.
 Confetti had the biggest first-week sales for an album by a British act in 2020, and was the fastest selling album by a British act that year.
 It also became the group's sixth consecutive top five studio album and since been certified gold by the British Phonographic Industry (BPI).
 As of 2022, the album has surpassed over 134,000 million streams in the UK.

 Outside of the United Kingdom, the album charted within the top 10 on the Australian, Croatia, Belgian, Portuguese, Dutch, New Zealand, Lithuanian, Spanish, Scottish and Austrian albums charts.
 It also charted within the top 20 on the German, Polish, and Swiss Albums Chart and charted in 9 other music markets including the United States.
 In the United States, the album debuted at number eighty-five on the US Billboard 200 chart.

-After the release of their sixth album, a trend called #RespectLittleMix went viral on Twitter, garning over 200,000 tweets.
+After the release of their sixth album, a trend called #RespectLittleMix went viral on Twitter, accumulating over 200,000 tweets.
 The trend started after fans started to have frustration towards their American label for failing to promote the group and their albums in the states.
 There was accusations of no physical copies of the album available for people to purchase in the states.
 Eventually Leigh-Anne Pinnock's mother also hit out at their US record label Columbia Records, accusing them of failing to promote the album in the US.